 - How to Vote With Your Dollar on National Coffee Day!

 - World Water Day Facts: Dry, Dusty, and Dead is Not a Good Scenario

 Why Our Food Supply is Threatened

 The United Nations’ Food and Agriculture Organization states that only about a quarter of crop diversity is left.
-Only a dozen species now gives 90% of the animal protein eaten globally.
-In addition to that, just 4 crop species supply half of plant based calories in the human diet.
+Only a dozen species now give 90% of the animal protein eaten globally.
+In addition to that, just 4 crop species supply half of the plant-based calories in the human diet.
 Because of this, our food supply system is incredibly fragile.
 And it becomes even MORE fragile as crop biodiversity declines.